Abe0770/b-grub-theme/README.md

 ```
 Users will be able to create their own custom grub looks!

 ### Thanks for stopping by!
-A ⭐️ would mean a lot to me! 🥺
+A ⭐️ would mean a lot to me 🥺